AnshGoyal1123/Polaris/README.md

 ## 🧠 About the Creator

-This app is part of a personal journey in learning iOS development from scratch, while creating a system to support long-term personal growth.
+This app is part of my personal journey in learning iOS development from scratch, while creating a system to support long-term personal growth.

 ---